maxhoffmann/old-maximilianhoffmann.com/article/javascript-networks/_javascript-networks.md

 <a href="/images/gray-youtube.png" class="image-inline"><img src="/images/gray-youtube.png"></a>

 I also had some problems after testing twitter.
 Apparently twitter thinks bots run without JS, so I had to login again with a captcha.
 Unfortunately the captcha service seems to be broken, as I couldn’t solve it—or maybe I’m not human enough.
 After several desperate attempts I tried the audio version.
-Seriously, have you ever tried the audio version in a captcha?
+Seriously, have you ever tried the audio version of a captcha?
 Listen for yourself:

 <p class="text-centered"><audio src="/files/captcha.mp3" controls></audio><a href="/files/captcha.mp3">captcha.mp3</a></p>